notuslabs/facto/README.md

 - **Transparent Tokenization**: Experience transparent tokenization of financing, ensuring clarity and security throughout the funding process.

 - **Efficient Crowdfunding Platform**: Facto provides an efficient crowdfunding platform, connecting investors directly with businesses in need of funding, reducing unnecessary intermediaries and streamlining the financing process.

-- **Secure Authentication**: Benefit from secure authentication mechanisms, ensuring the safety of user accounts and transactions within the Facto platform.

 ## 💻 Technologies Used